Sodium hypochlorite: Limitations in health care

 The UK's National Institute for Health and Care Excellence in October 2008 recommended that Dakin's solution should not be used in routine wound care.

 Environmental impact

 In spite of its strong biocidal action, sodium hypochlorite per se has limited environmental impact, since the hypochlorite ion rapidly degrades before it can be absorbed by living beings.

 However, one major concern arising from sodium hypochlorite use is that it tends to form persistent chlorinated organic compounds, including known carcinogens, that can be absorbed by organisms and enter the food chain.
-These compounds may be formed during household storage and use as well during industrial use.
+These compounds may be formed during household storage and use as well as during industrial use.
 For example, when household bleach and wastewater were mixed, 1–2% of the available chlorine was observed to form organic compounds.
 As of 1994, not all the byproducts had been identified, but identified compounds include chloroform and carbon tetrachloride.
 The exposure to these chemicals from use is estimated to be within occupational exposure limits.